Sindika Dokolo

-Sindika Dokolo (16 March 1972 – 29 October 2020) was a Congolese businessman and art collector.
-Since 2002 he had been married to Isabel dos Santos, the eldest daughter of José Eduardo dos Santos, then President of Angola.
-As of January 2020, he and his wife were under investigation for large scale corruption.
+Sindika Dokolo (16 March 1972 – 29 October 2020) was a Congolese businessman and art collector, married to Isabel dos Santos since 2002, the eldest daughter of José Eduardo dos Santos, then President of Angola.
 Dokolo owned one of the most important contemporary African art collections of more than 3,000 pieces.

-He died on 29 October 2020, in a free diving accident near Umm al-Hatab Island in Dubai, UAE, at the age of 48.
+He died on 29 October 2020, in a free diving accident near Umm al-Hatab Island in Dubai, United Arab Emirates, at the age of 48.

-Family and education
+Early life

 Sindika Dokolo was born in Kinshasa, capital of Zaire (now Democratic Republic of the Congo) in 1972 to Augustin Dokolo, a businessman, bank owner, millionaire, and collector of African arts, and his Danish wife Hanne Kruse.
 Dokolo was brought up in Belgium and France and graduated from the Lycée Saint-Louis-de-Gonzague in Paris.
 He studied economics, commerce and foreign languages at the Pierre and Marie Curie University and returned to Congo in 1995 to join his father´s businesses.

 Career

 Business and corruption scandals

 In 1995, Dokolo returned to Zaire to join the large family business of his father – in total 17 companies (banking, breeding, fishing, coffee exportation, real estate, consumer goods distributor, merchandise conveyance, printing, insurance, mining, and the selling of automobiles).
 In 1986, the Government of Zaire under President Mobutu Sese Seko had nationalized these family businesses.

 A resident of Luanda since 1999, Dokolo was a businessman and the president of Sindika Dokolo Foundation.
 He was a member of the board of the Angolan cement company Nova Cimangola.
 As of 2013, he was a board member of Amorim Energia which owns a third of Portuguese petrol company Galp through the company Esperanza Holding BV.

 Dokolo had invested in various sectors, including diamonds, oil, real estate, and telecommunications, in Angola, Portugal, Switzerland, the United Kingdom and Mozambique.
 In an interview with Jeune Afrique, he stated that his aim was not "to build a large integrated group", but rather to have the opportunity to see "Angola and the Democratic Republic of Congo as a complementary complement" – "a Luanda–Kinshasa axis that could create a counterweight to South African supremacy".

-In January 2020, leaked documents indicated that Dokolo had made millions from a suspiciously one-sided partnership with the Angolan state diamond company, Sodiam, to buy a stake in Swiss luxury jeweller De Grisogono.
+In January 2020, leaked documents indicated that Dokolo had made millions from a suspiciously one-sided partnership with the Angolan state diamond company, SODIAM, to buy a stake in Swiss luxury jeweller De Grisogono.